 This is one of the first questions I asked myself when I started making Citation because my work has always been haunted by a group of female artists whose work remains in the shadows…invisible in many ways.

-I did not re-perform any works made by other artists but worked rigorously to perform remembering, illegibility, erasure, and the indexicality of my own body.
-Performing in duration, I wanted to provoke consideration of citations as simultaneously generative and exhaustive structures of meaning.
-Throughout, the audience became part of the performance by sitting in chairs, touching my skin, or peering through empty frames.
-In relation to their bodies, I was always slightly off-balance, slightly invisible and slowly orbiting in a time completely severed from the clock-time of the everyday.
+Performing in duration provokes the consideration of citations as simultaneously generative and exhaustive structures of meaning.
+I do not re-perform any works made by other artists but activate remembering, illegibility, erasure, and the indexicality of my own body.
+Throughout, the audience becomes part of the performance by sitting in chairs, touching my skin, or peering through empty frames.
+In relation to their bodies, I am always slightly off-balance, slightly invisible and slowly orbiting in a time completely severed from the clock-time of the everyday.

 Immediately following the conclusion of Citation (at hour 34), Performance Artist and Scholar Helen Paris responded to the performance and facilitated a talk back with the audience.
 My skin was on fire, I wanted to laugh with people, had not yet seen the light of day, and tried to answer questions as coherently as possible.
 Helen did a beautiful job facilitating and I’m thankful for this generative collective response to the performance.

 “There is so much time in this space – and also none at all.” – Jake Friedler